The Emergency Fund. The Only Money That Matters When Everything Goes Wrong

 The Safety Net You Cannot Skip: Building the Right Emergency Fund

-The market is down.
-Selling investments feels wrong.
-Waiting feels risky.
-Debt starts to look like a plan.
-This is when an emergency fund becomes real, not when life is stable but when decisions get expensive.
-A high income did not protect Ethan because in that moment his income did not exist.
-What he needed was something specific.
+This is when an emergency fund becomes real.
+Not when life is stable, but when decisions get expensive.
+A high income did not protect Ethan, because in that moment his income did not exist.
+He needed one specific thing.
 Liquidity.

 What an Emergency Fund Actually Is